PCB Array – What is it?

-Questions about pcb array‘s are very common in PCB manufacturing.
+In PCB manufacturing, questions about pcb array’s are very common.
 This post will provide a better understand of what they are, why they are needed and how to specify them.

 An pcb array is combining a single PCB multiple times to make a larger array of connected boards, a “matrix” so to speak.

 This process is referred to as “stepping out” the individual boards.
 It is often referred to as “step and repeat.”
 Other terms used to describe an pcb array are: panelized, stepped out, palletized and rout and retain.